AuroraMaster/react-native-ohos-library/en/bam-tech-react-native-image-resizer.md

 Currently, two methods are available:

+1. Import via har package (this method will be deprecated after the IDE improves related functions; currently the preferred method);
+2. Directly link to the source code.

-Method 1 (recommended): Use the HAR file.
+Method 1 (recommended): Import via har package

-> [!TIP] The HAR file is stored in the `harmony` directory in the installation path of the third-party library.
+> [!TIP] The har package is located in the `harmony` folder under the third-party library installation path.

-Open `entry/oh-package.json5` file and add the following dependencies:
+Open `entry/oh-package.json5` and add the following dependencies:

+0.72

 ```json
 "dependencies": {